Atindra11Mishra/Atindra11Mishra/README.md

 This a watch store.
-Maded with HTML and CSS.
+Designed with HTML and CSS.

 ![1](https://user-images.githubusercontent.com/81668822/189527738-dd842f3d-d1c9-4b83-a553-6bf9ef29fee8.jpeg)